 How Valitide Helps

-Valitide connects you with licensed providers who prescribe FDA-approved GLP-1 medications and navigate the insurance landscape on your behalf.
+Valitide connects you with licensed providers who prescribe FDA-approved GLP-1 medications and routes your prescription directly to LillyDirect (for Zepbound) or NovoCare Pharmacy (for Wegovy) at the manufacturer's self-pay rate.
+No insurance billing, no prior-authorization waits.

-• Ongoing care — your provider manages dosing, monitors labs, and adjusts treatment as needed
+• Ongoing care — your provider manages dosing, monitors progress, and adjusts treatment as needed

-Join the waitlist to be notified when we begin accepting patients.
+Join the waitlist — we'll notify you as soon as we begin accepting patients.